waggle-sensor/beehive-server/publishing-tools/README.md

 ## Usage

-A complete example is given under `examples/examples-plenario.sh`.
+A complete example is given at `examples/examples-plenario.sh`.
 It uses the `examples/plenario` project metadata, the `examples/climate.csv` sensor metadata and sample data `examples/recent.csv`.